 - Term Policies Only: If you want permanent insurance that accrues value over time and has an investment component, you’ll need to shop elsewhere.

-- Fewer Term Options: Shoppers who want a 30-year term policy or a policy exceeding $1 million in coverage will need to keep looking.
+- Fewer Term Options: Shoppers who want more than a 30-year term policy or a policy exceeding $1.5 million in coverage will need to keep looking.

 Bottom Line: Coverage Is a Must for Most of Us